pebble/yieldb/README.md

 #### aggregate

-Accepts an array of pipeline operations and returns a yieldable thunk.
+Accepts an array of pipeline operations and returns a yieldable promise.

 ```
 yield db.col('watches').aggregate(pipeline);
 ```

-The thunk also has it's own `stream()` method if that's what you're after.
+The promise also has it's own `stream()` method if that's what you're after.

 ```
 yield db.col('watches').aggregate(pipeline).stream();